kkovati/Price_Predictor_Neural_Network/README.md

 A ConvGRU layer is a combination of the previously described Inception layer and a GRU (Gated recurrent unit) layer concatenated together.
-A GRU layer processes the data time dependent, in contrast to the convolutional layer, so the two different type of layers finds different type of patterns.
+A GRU layer processes the data time dependent, in contrast to the convolutional layer, so the two different type of layers finds different type of patterns.<br/>
 Source:<br/>
 https://github.com/kkovati/Price_Predictor_Neural_Network/blob/master/predictor/layers/conv_gru_layer.py